FISCAR 2020 Provisional Race Dates.

 BDC, Silverstone, 5th August, 2017

 After a poor start from pole, Jonathan Abecassis in his familiar Austin Healey 100/4, later handing over to Richard Woolmer, took victory in our Inter-Marque round last Saturday.
-They were chased home by long time leader, Stephen Bond, in the splendid Lister 'Flatiron' Bristol, with Robin Ellis, last year's winner taking 3rd place in the Lotus Elite after a splendid recovery drive from 16th at the end of lap 2.
+They were chased home by long time leader, Stephen Bond, in the splendid Lister 'Flatiron' Bristol, with Robin Ellis, last year's winner, taking 3rd place in Tony Mantle's Lotus Elite after a terrific recovery drive from 16th at the end of lap 2.
 The race was also marked by a dramatic accident in Luffield when a set of wheel studs on Paul Ziller's Triumph TR2 snapped and launched the car into a roll, finishing on its roof in the gravel.
 Fortunately, Paul emerged under his own steam from the car and after a check up at the medical centre was given a clean bill of health which was decidedly more than could be said of the TR.
 Remarkably, however Paul has entered the car for our Donington race on 2nd September!

 Later in the day Jonathan completed the double by comfortably winning the Chairman's Bic Healey Trophy race.